Yarrangobilly, New South Wales

 Yarrangobilly, New South Wales is a rural locality in the Snowy Mountains, west of Canberra, Australia, and is also a civil Parish of Buccleuch County.

-Yarrangobilly is on the Snowy Mountains Highway, south east of Tumut, New South Wales, and west of Canberra, Australia.
-The parish in the Kosciuszko National Park.
+Yarrangobilly is on the Snowy Mountains Highway, south-east of Tumut, and south-west of Canberra.
+The parish is situated within the Kosciuszko National Park.

 Yarrangobilly is in the Snowy Valleys Council Area.

 Climate

-Yarrangobilly yields a similar climate to that of Kiandra, albeit of greater continentality due to its more inland position; diurnal range is especially impressive.
-Snowfall is frequent, and oftentimes, heavy.
+Yarrangobilly yields a similar climate to that of Kiandra, albeit of greater continentality due to its more inland location west of the Divide; diurnal range is especially impressive, with a mean daily range of 5.3 to 25.2 C in January.
+Snowfall is frequent and often heavy.